ErikOSorensen/rgtools/README.md

 was unclear or difficult to encode - possibly also an interpretation by the coder.

+For an F-test, there should be two `HOutcome` `OutcomeDifference` in the LHS, and a similar list of `HOutcome` on the RHS.
+The LHS and the RHS should have equally many elements.
+Then the <test_type> would be "F-test".

 ##### Hypothesized value

 This is a very simple type intended to encode simple